codsen/codsen/packages/js-row-num/readme.md

 | `padStart`           | Zero, natural number or anything falsey | `3`           | Sets how much digits will be padded |
 | }                    |                                         |               |                                     |

-Here it is all in once place:
+Here it is all in one place:

 ```js
 {